jshumphrey/f1db/README.md

 ## Running the program

-Run `f1db.py` from the command line.
-(Right now, the command line just dumps you at the debug console, so you'll need to read the code to find out what objects and functions are available.
-A proper menu for commands is coming soon.)
+Run `python f1db.py` from the command line.

+This will display a menu of various functions and actions you can take, including running pre-defined queries against the DB, exporting data out to CSVs, and exporting pre-defined query visualizations as PNG images.

 ### Command-line arguments